 KPI Definition Comment Relates to Baseline Target 6 Share of IMI projects whose resources/outputs are made accessible beyond the consortia partners (with or without fee), such as major databases, bio-banks, in silico tools, training materials, clinical trial networks, guidance etc. Complemented by the number and budget of grant agreements that delivered them.
 Accessibility to be evidenced by online availability (with or without fee), and documented by project reports.
-IMI2 Regulation objective a, b2 and b6: a: "to support the development and implementation of pre-competitive research and of innovation activities of strategic importance to the Union's competitiveness and industrial leadership" b2: "reduce the time to reach clinical proof of concept in medicine development" b6: "improve the current drug development process by providing the support for the development of tools, standards and approaches to assess efficacy, safety and quality of regulated health products" 0 50% 7 Co-authorships and cross-sector publications between European researchers on IMI2 projects (sectors include academia, small and mid-sized companies, pharma, regulators, patient organisations, etc.). - Expressed as net figure - Complemented by the number and budget of grant agreements that delivered them. emented by the number and a: "to support the development and implementation of pre-competitive 1500
+IMI2 Regulation objective a, b2 and b6: a: "to support the development and implementation of pre-competitive research and of innovation activities of strategic importance to the Union's competitiveness and industrial leadership" b2: "reduce the time to reach clinical proof of concept in medicine development" b6: "improve the current drug development process by providing the support for the development of tools, standards and approaches to assess efficacy, safety and quality of regulated health products" 0 50% 7 Co-authorships and cross-sector publications between European researchers on IMI2 projects (sectors include academia, small and mid-sized companies, pharma, regulators, patient organisations, etc.).
+Expressed as net figure Complemented by the number and budget of grant agreements that delivered them.
+IMI2 Regulation objective a: a: "to support the development and implementation of pre-competitive research and of innovation activities of strategic importance to the Union's competitiveness and industrial leadership" 0 1500

-KPI Definition Comment Relates to Baseline Target 8 New tools and processes generated by IMI2 projects that have been implemented by the industry participants of IMI projects.
-New tools and processes: e.g. animal models, standards, biomarkers, SOPs, use of screening platforms and clinical trial networks.
-Expressed as net figure.
-Complemented by the number and budget of grant agreements that delivered them.
-Assessment based on yearly reporting by industrial partners until the project close-out meetings.
-IMI2 Regulation objective a, b2 and b6: a: "to support the development and implementation of pre-competitive research and of innovation activities of strategic importance to the Union's competitiveness and industrial leadership" b2: "reduce the time to reach clinical proof of concept in medicine development" b6: "improve the current drug development process by providing the support for the development of tools, standards and approaches to assess efficacy, safety and quality of regulated health products" 0 50 9 Share of projects involving patient organisations and healthcare professionals' associations (as consortium partners, members of advisory boards, members of takeholder groups etc). - Complemented by the number and budget of grant agreements that delivered them. - Complemented by the number and budget of grant agreements that delivered them. - Complemented by the number and budget of grant agreements that delivered them. - Complemented by the number and budget of grant agreements that delivered them. - Complemented by the number and budget of grant agreements that delivered them. - To support the development and implementation of pre-competitive research and of innovation activities of strategic importance to the Union's competitiveness and industrial leadership" - Difference of projects involving patient and budget of grant agreements that delivered them. - To support the development and implementation of pre-competitive research and of innovation activities of strategic importance to the Union's competitiveness and industrial leadership" - Difference of projects involving patient agreements that delivered them.
-Share of IMI 1 projects involving patient organisations: (participants /advisory boards etc. 40%) 80%
+KPI Definition Comment Relates to Baseline Target 8 IMI2 projects that have been implemented by the industry participants of IMI projects.animal models, standards, biomarkers, SOPs, use of screening platforms and clinical trial networks.b6: a: '- Expressed as net figure Expressed as net figure Complemented by the number and budget of grant agreements that delivered them.b2:- Assessment based on yearly reporting by industrial partnersb2: IMI2 Regulation objective a, b2 and b6: a: "to support the development and implementation of pre-competitive research and of innovation activities of strategic importance to the Union's competitiveness and industrial leadership" b2: "reduce the time to reach clinical proof of concept in medicine development" b6: "improve the current drug development process by providing the support for the development of tools, standards and approaches to assess efficacy, safety and quality of regulated health products" 0 50 9 Share of projects involving patient organisations and healthcare professionals' associations (as consortium partners, members of advisory boards, members of stakeholder groups etc). panisations and healthcare budget of grant agreements that delivered them. budget of grant agreements that delivered them. a: "to support the development and implementation of pre-competitive research and of innovation activities of strategic importance to Share of IMI 1 projects involving patient organisations: (participants /advisory boards etc. 40%) 80%